Hurricane Dorian nears Category 3 status as forecasters warn Florida of 'hazardous conditions' ahead

 Florida Gov. Ron DeSantis has declared a state of emergency, clearing the way to bring in more fuel and call out the National Guard if necessary, and Georgia's governor followed suit.

-Royal Caribbean, Carnival and Norwegian also began rerouting their cruise ships.
+Royal Caribbean, Carnival and Norwegian cruise lines also began rerouting their ships.
 Major airlines are allowing travelers to change their flight reservations without a fee.

 Fox News’ Lucas Tomlinson and Travis Fedschun and the Associated Press contributed to this report.